 Accredited medical Spanish

-The has a huge 108.25 CME credits with the American Academy of Family Physicians, reflecting the quality of the programs we offer.
-This includes credits for both clinical rotation and medical Spanish
+The has a vast 128 CME credits with the American Academy of Family Physicians, reflecting the quality of our programs.

 Living with a Peruvian Family

 A residency rotation in Peru is enriched by staying with a local family.
 Our homestay families provide both language and cultural immersion.
-We work with a small number of families all just a few minutes’ walk from our center.
+We work with a few families, all just a few minutes walk from our center.
 They are professional households with comfortable homes.
-All have Wi-Fi, and private rooms for program participants, many with private bathrooms.
+All have Wi-Fi and private rooms for program participants, most with private bathrooms.
 More importantly, our families are interested in our participants and offer the immersion that adds to the student’s language learning and overall experience.
 We also welcome partners and spouses.

 Health care Campaigns

 One aspect of our programs that residents particularly enjoy is the Community Health Fairs.
-These take place a few times each month with local partners such as municipal authorities and the National Police.
-For residents, the health fairs are an ideal opportunity to put their medical experience and to develop language skills into practice.
-Typically, you and other participants will see 60 to100 patients with a variety of conditions.
+These occur weekly with local partners such as municipal authorities, the prison service, and the National Police.
+For residents, the health fairs are an ideal opportunity to put their medical experience and develop language skills into practice.
+Participants will typically see 40 to 80 patients with various conditions.
 At these health fairs, we provide free consultations and medicine.

 Most health fairs take place in municipal facilities or central squares.
-Here the client group are mainly women and children.
-However, we also carry out health fairs at the local prison which house both male and female prisons, where health services are minimal.
+Here, the client group is mainly women and children.
+However, we also conduct health fairs at the local male and female prisons, where health services are minimal.
 At the women’s prison, you will also attend to children under the age of 3.

-Residents can see their patients with the support of language support and local doctors.
-Local doctors write any required prescriptions for patients
+Residents can see their patients with language support and local doctors.
+Local doctors write any required prescriptions for patients.